-Note that the non-redundant example (shown in Figure 2-3 on page 17) is a non-standard chassis management configuration with only a single virtual local area network (VLAN) connect line from each CMC to the internal LAN switch.
+Note that the non-redundant example (shown in Figure 2-3) is a non-standard chassis management configuration with only a single virtual local area network (VLAN) connect line from each CMC to the internal LAN switch.
 See also "Multiple Chassis Manager Connections" in Chapter 3.